 For example, when AIG came under financial pressure during the housing crisis, the company’s life insurance division was sound.
 However, since it was connected to the whole, owners of life insurance policies were fearful of what may happen if AIG went bankrupt.

-If your current policy is NOT a MEC then the new policy should not have an issue provided it meets the MEC 7 pay rule requirements.
+If your current policy is NOT a Modified Endowment Contract, AKA a “MEC,” then the new policy should not have an issue provided it meets the MEC 7 pay rule requirements.
 However, if the original policy is a MEC, then the exchange policy will also be deemed a MEC.
 This issue could be especially relevant for an older “grandfathered” MEC policy.

 1035 Exchanges are for More than Life Insurance Policies